qnx-ports/check-tools/README.md

 ## Project Contents

 - `doc`/:           Design documentation, guides, and help.
 - `check_utils/`:   The python module for writing test log parsers for producing JUnitXML reports.
-- `bin/check.py`: Tool for reading package configuration, forwarding arguments to the corresponding test framework, formatting JUnitXML output, and returning the result of the test run.
+- `bin/check.sh`:   Tool for reading package configuration, forwarding arguments to the corresponding test framework, formatting JUnitXML output, and returning the result of the test run.
+- `bin/parse_*.sh`: Scripts for reading package configuration, parsing stdout of a test program, formatting JUnitXML output, and returning the result of the test run.

 ## Get Started